This post may contain affiliate links. Please read our disclosure policy.

 What To Do With Leftover Sunday Gravy

-This recipe makes a big batch (on purpose!) and the leftovers are pure gold.
-Use the sauce as a shortcut for an easy Italian dinner later in the week — it’s perfect for baked pasta dishes like Baked Ziti with Ricotta, Million Dollar Spaghetti, Baked Mostaccioli, or Five Cheese Ziti al Forno.
+This recipe makes a big batch on purpose — and the leftovers are pure gold.
+The rich, slow-simmered sauce becomes even more flavorful overnight and is perfect for cozy Italian dinners later in the week.
+Use it in baked pasta dishes like Million Dollar Spaghetti, Baked Mostaccioli, Five Cheese Ziti al Forno, or Stuffed Shells.

 ✦ Frequently Asked Questions